vicoslab/dis_tutorial6/README.md

 contours, hierarchy = cv2.findContours(thresh, cv2.RETR_LIST, cv2.CHAIN_APPROX_SIMPLE)
 ```

-Then, we fit ellipses to all contours that are longer than some number of points:
+Then, we fit ellipses to all contours that are longer than some threshold (20):
 ```
 elps = []
 for cnt in contours: